 It’s undeniable that part of why we vacation is to pretend for a while that we live somewhere better.
 A place with well-considered design, ultra-modern appliances, and impeccable upkeep, bearing no signs of the normal wear and tear that makes home ownership practically a second job.
 That moment when you step into your Airbnb rental and sigh with satisfaction — that’s the moment when the vacation really starts.

 So it only makes sense that, with travel largely restricted this year due to COVID-19, many homeowners are using their unplanned “staycation” as an opportunity to make their home feel more like the resorts they aren’t visiting.
-A survey by Groundworks showed that between 34% and 50% of homeowners ages 35 to 44 are using the money they would have spent on vacation to fund home improvement projects — everything from basic structural repairs and outdoor landscaping to putting in new entertainment spaces, pools, and even home gyms.
+A survey by Groundworks showed that between 34% and 50% of homeowners ages 35 to 44 are using the money they would have spent on vacation to fund home improvement projects — everything from basic structural repairs like wall painting and outdoor landscaping to putting in new entertainment spaces, pools, and even home gyms.

 After spending the last several months on lockdown, we’re all seeing ways that our domestic spaces could use some TLC.
 Whether it’s a ragged screen door or a leaky bathroom fixture, stained carpeting you’ve intended to replace since buying the house, or walls and room dividers that make you wonder if the original builder was playing a practical joke, the little “quirks” that you used to ignore have become glaring flaws.